learn-co-curriculum/dsc-intro-to-ggplot2-lab/README.md

 If you get stuck, maybe use this as an opportunity to reach out the the #rstats community.
 On Twitter, there are a lot of people tweeting on the `#rstats` hashtag and there's a big community of people learning everything in the tidyverse that you can find tweeting about `#tidytuesday`, a [weekly chance for people of any skill level to make plots using tidyverse principles](https://github.com/rfordatascience/tidytuesday), as well as a whole [R for Data Sciencecommunity](https://www.rfordatasci.com/) set up to help people get familiar with the tidyverse.

+## Summary

+You made it to the end of the R-section.
+While there is still a lot to explore, this is a really great first step.
 Welcome to the world of R!